 No money now!
 Register to reserve your spot.

-How to parse a campaign or project into story elements and be aware of the role your organisation plays in that story: the archetype you fill, the gift you give, the monster you want to slay, and the call to adventure that you make to your audience.
-We'll also turn the tables, and consider how the monster might tell the story of your efforts.
-I'll share the process and results by which the Story Team at Greenpeace International created not only a unifying organisational story, but a 7-point culture change agenda to match it.
-We'll examine some of the stories that are holding back a more beautiful world, and consider how we can crack them open, replace them with better stories.
+By the end of the day, you'll learn a new way of seeing stories.
+You'll have a couple new tools in your kit bag for crafting them.
+You'll learn to map the role your organisation plays in the big story of who you are and why your supporters want to be a part of your work: the archetype you fill, the gift you give, the monster you want to slay, and the call to adventure that you make to your audience.
+We'll share the process and results by which the Story Team at Greenpeace International created not only a unifying organisational story, but a 7-point culture change agenda to match it.

 Brian Fitzgerald worked for 35 years with Greenpeace as an activist, deck hand, technologist, hot air balloon pilot, communications director, and digital explorer.
 He and a small pirate team of story tellers at Greenpeace crafted a new organisational story for Greenpeace, and a culture change agenda to match: The Greenpeace Story and the 7 Shifts.
 Together with Tommy Crawford, he founded Dancing Fox Ltd in 2016, an agency dedicated to "mischief, magic, and mind bombs."